Manofsky/nodejs2025Q2-service/README.md

 in your browser OpenAPI documentation by typing http://localhost:4000/doc/.
 For more information about OpenAPI/Swagger please visit https://swagger.io/.

+> **Note:** When running locally with `npm start`, the application will use the database connection from your `.env` file.
+Make sure it points to `localhost:5432` for local development.
+If you're running both the app and database in Docker, the connection should be `postgres:5432` instead.

 ## Testing

 After application running open new terminal and enter: